-4. All Properties that Allow VMU Buildings: Affordability Standards.
-Also as part of the opt-in/opt-out process, for each neighborhood in which VMU buildings are allowed, the neighborhood association or neighborhood planning team may request that the affordable rental units be available for renters earning a lower percentage of the area median family income, to as low as 60 percent of the median family income, pursuant to Section 4.3.3.F.2.b.
+Also as part of the opt-in/opt-out process, for each neighborhood in which VMU buildings are allowed, the neighborhood association or neighborhood planning team may request that the affordable rental units be available for renters earning a lower percentage of the

 5. VMU Overlay District: Residential Opt-in.

-A neighbor-hood that desires to allow VMU buildings within its boundaries on property in a VMU overlay district that is used exclusively for residential use and that is not designated as a MU combining district may submit an application to allow the development.
+A neighborhood that desires to allow VMU buildings within its boundaries on property in a VMU overlay district that is used exclusively for residential use and that is not designated as a MU combining district may submit an application to allow the development.
 The application shall specify the properties on which the neighborhood wishes to allow VMU buildings, whether ground-floor commercial listed in Section 4.3.3.C.2 should be allowed, and whether the dimensional and parking standards of Section 4.3.3.E.2 and 3 should apply.

-6. Removal from the VMU Overlay District.
-A neighborhood may request that the Council amend the boundaries of the VMU overlay district to remove a property from the overlay district.
+6. Removal from the VMU Overlay

+A neigborhood may request that the Council amend the boundaries of the VMU overlay district to remove a property from the overlay district.